 - 1. Narrow-band imaging: Sensitivity from 320 to 900 nm, i.e. down to the UV atmospheric cut-off. - Long-slit spectroscopy (LS): A fully articulating camera/detector used with Volume Phase Holographic transmission gratings (VPHGs) allowing for a wide choice of wavelength coverage and spectral resolutions.
 Low to medium resolution spectroscopy (up to R ~ 5000 with 1 arcsec slits; R ~ 9000 with 0.6 arcsec slits). - 3.
 Multi-object spectroscopy (MOS) using laser-cut carbon composite focal plane slit masks, of up to ~40 objects at a time. - 4.
-Fabry-Pérot imaging spectroscopy and tunable filter imaging in the range 430-860 nm using three etalons providing three resolution regimes of R = 320-770, 1250-1650, and 9000 (not currently available) - 5.
-Long-slit spectropolarimetry: Linear, circular and all-Stokes mode spectropolarimetry and imaging polarimetry using either one or both 1/2- and 1/4-waveplate retarders and a large Wollaston beam-splitter mosaic, giving two completely off-set O- and E-images on the detector. - 6.
-High time-resolution spectroscopy: The use of fast frame-transfer CCDs allowing for high-speed observations (up to 0.05 s exposures) in all observing modes.
+Long-slit spectropolarimetry: Linear, circular and all-Stokes mode spectropolarimetry and imaging polarimetry using either one or both 1/2- and 1/4-waveplate retarders and a large Wollaston beam-splitter mosaic, giving two completely off-set O- and E-images on the detector. - 5.
+High time-resolution spectroscopy: The use of fast frame-transfer CCDs allowing for high-speed observations (up to 0.05 s exposures) in all observing modes. - 6.
+Slitmask Integral Field Unit (IFU) Spectroscopy: An IFU observing mode consisting of a fibre-optic retrofit using prisms within a cassette that is inserted into the slitmask magazine like the long-slits, MOS and polarimetry masks.
+It allows IFU spectroscopic observations to be made using the existing suite of RSS gratings and filters.
+The SMI-200 (200um slitmask IFU) consists of 0.9 arcsec wide fibres in a 22.3 by 17.6 arcsec hexagonal arrangement with 1.08 arc fibre separation.
+This mode is now available for shared-risk science and more details can be found here: ■ SMI-200 for the SALT Call for Proposal Phase 1.pdf